On a general Kac-Rice formula for the measure of a level set: Introduction and motivation

-The study of level sets has begun with the pioneering works of Kac \cite{Kac} and Rice \cite{Rice} in the case of a random process $ \R \to \R$.
-Ito \cite{Ito} gave the first general rigorous proof of what has become to be the \emph{\KRF~}.
-A first general monograph was published by Cramer and Leadbetter \cite{CL}.
+The study of level sets began with the pioneering works of Kac \cite{Kac} and Rice \cite{Rice} for random processes $ \R \to \R$.
+Ito \cite{Ito} provided the first rigorous general proof of what has become known as the \emph{\KRF}.
+A first comprehensive monograph on the subject was published by Cramer and Leadbetter \cite{CL}.
 At that time, only stochastic processes from $\R$ to $\R$ were considered.
-The applications were mainly in engineering \cite {CL} or oceanography \cite{longuet}.
+The applications were mainly in engineering \cite {CL} or oceanography \cite{longuet0}.

-In 1957, Longuet-Higgings \cite{longuet}, for modeling the sea surface, established a \KRF~ for the expectation of the length of the level set of a random field $X : \R^2\to\R$.
-Its proof used an intuitive approach but very interesting ideas.
-Another interesting work is a paper by Brillinger \cite{Brillinger} where he studied the zeros of a system of random equations and for the first time the celebrated area formula was used.
-Using this latter formula Brillinger established a \KRF~ for almost every level (see Proposition 22 below) remarking that as long as both members are continuous, the equality for all levels is satisfied.
-However, his conditions for having this continuity are very strong; see his Corollary 3.1.
+In 1957, Longuet-Higgins \cite{longuet} published a paper on a model of the sea surface using a Gaussian random field.
+In this paper, he derived a \KRF~ for the expectation of the length of level set of such a field.
+His proof was based on an intuitive approach with very interesting ideas.
+Another notable work is a paper by Brillinger \cite{Brillinger}, where he studied the zeros of a system of random equations and, for the first time, used the celebrated area formula.
+Using this formula, Brillinger established the \KRF~ for almost every level (see Proposition \ref{ae level:D:d} below), noting that, as long as both sides are continuous functions of the level, equality for all levels is satisfied.
+However, his conditions for ensuring this continuity are very strong; see his Corollary 3.1.

-The first convincing application to the expectation of the number of zeroes of random fields $\R^d \to \R^d$ was due to Adler \cite{adler} (in fact, Adler considered critical points that are the zeroes of the derivatives), and two different general proofs were published in \cite{AT} and \cite{azais2005}.
+The first convincing application of the \KRF~to the expectation of the number of zeroes of random fields $\R^d \to \R^d$ was given by Adler \cite{adler}.
+In fact, Adler considered critical points which are the zeroes of the derivatives.
+Two different general proofs were later published in \cite{AT} and \cite{azais2005}.